-Livermore Venture Partners submitted comments that include a description of lands within/adjacent to Las Positas College owned by Livermore Venture Partners and the process of working with the Chabot-Las Positas Community College District (CLPCCD) to potentially build student and employee housing.
-Discusses unclear property boundaries related to their property and the city limit and attached a letter from CLPCCD to the Livermore Planning Commission.
+Livermore Venture Partners submitted comments that include a description of land within/adjacent to Las Positas College owned by Livermore Venture Partners and the process working with the Chabot-Las Positas Community College District (CLPCCD) to potentially buil student and employee housing.
+Discusses unclear property boundaries related to their proper and the city limit and attached a letter from CLPCCD to the Livermore Planning Commission.

-Livermore Venture Partners mentioned vacant properties within the INSP with potential projects (Shea Home and Denova) not being likely to contribute affordable units.
-The CLPCCD would like to plan for 400 plus affordable units.
-Request that the CLPCCD potential projects be emphasized in the Housing Element.
+Livermore Venture Partners mentioned vacant properties within the INSP with potential project (Shea Home and Denova) not being likely to contribute affordable units.
+The CLPCCD would lik to plan for 400 plus affordable units.
+Request that the CLPCCD potential projects be emphasize in the Housing Element.

-Livermore Venture Partners asked where exactly will the lower-income homes be created in the Isabel Area, since the draft Housing Element relies primarily on that area to achieve the City RHNA goals?
+Livermore Venture Partners asked where exactly will the lower-income homes be created in the Isabel Area, since the draft Housing Element relies primarily on that area to achieve the City RHN sapon o